bfuoco/archive-webrtc-devops/readme.md

 ### Decryption (decrypt.ps1)

 Opposite of the encryption script, the decryption script decrypts secret files that have been previous committed to the repository.

 The list of files to decrypt is stored in scripts/secrets.txt.
 Each line in this document is the path to a file that that should be decrypted.
 The actual file in the repository will have the suffix ".encrypted".

-Again, the encryption is performed using AES with a 256 bit key based off of a passphrase.
-If you have previously encrypted or decrypted files in the repository, the key will be cached in the **ORBBA_AES256_KEY** environment variable.
+Again, the encryption is performed using AES with a 256 bit key.
+The script will expect to find this key in the **ORBBA_AES256_KEY** environment variable.
 This key should be the same as the one used to encrypt.

 #### Usage Examples